zephyrproject-rtos/zephyr/boards/native/nrf_bsim/doc/nrf54l15bsim.rst

   can be labeled as restricted for secure or non secure access.
 * TF-M cannot be used.

 Note that the CRACEN peripheral is not modeled.
-The mbedTLS library can still be used but with a SW crypto backend.
+As crypto library, Mbed TLS can be used with its SW crypto backend.
+As entropy driver, the :dtcompatible:`zephyr,native-posix-rng` is enabled by default.